 They can expect to perform both administrative and clinical tasks throughout their shift.
 Depending on their workplace, they may focus more of their attention on one or the other.

-Here is an example of what the work schedule of a medical assistant working in a hospital would look like:
+Here is an example of what the work day of a medical assistant working in a hospital would look like:

 - 8 am: Arrive at the hospital